 If you want to recover several files or folders from a Restore point it becomes more problematic using the previous versions option, and actually running System Restore to restore the point is maybe something you don’t want to do.
 Another option is viewing the contents of the restore point so you can copy files out without having to restore it, but Windows has no built in ability to do that.
-Thankfully, because Windows uses the built in shadow copying function to create Restore points, their contents can easily be viewed by dedicated third party programs.
-Here we show you 2 tools that allow you to view all the files contained within Restore points, ready to be copied out if needed.

 1. System Restore Explorer